 6.2.3.3.2.
 Activating the emission of an EES shall always require an intentional action from the driver (such as changing a mode or operating a switch).
 [Any automatic activation of the emission of an EES is prohibited (an automatic deactivation is allowed).]
 An automated vehicle shall not be able to activate an EES when controlled under the responsibility of the ADS.

 [The effect of this intentional action shall be to activate the emission of an EES with the only effect to activate the EES.]

 6.2.3.3.3.
-The driver shall be able to stop the emission of all EES at any time and as easily as it was activated.
+The driver shall be able to stop the emission of all EES [at any time and] as easily as it was activated.

 [Alternative wording:

 The driver shall be able to deactivate the EES in the same manner as it was activated.]

 6.2.3.3.4.
 No EES shall be emitted at vehicle speeds below 20 km/h and at standstill.

-[All sound in the range of 20km/h and below, incl standstill, shall fulfill the specifications of UN-Regulation 138
+[All sound in the range of 20km/h and below, incl standstill, shall fulfill the specifications of UN-Regulation 138]

 6.2.3.3.5.
 No EES shall be emitted at vehicle speeds above 80 km/h."